 When the SMFPDUSessionModification record (see clause 6.2.3.2.3) is used to report the modification of a PDN Connection:

-- The ePSPDNConnectionModification field shall be populated with the information in Table 6.3.3-8.
+- The ePSPDNConnectionModification field shall be populated with the information in table 6.3.3-8.

 - If there is no SUPI associated to the SM context for the target UE, the SUPI field of the SMFPDUSessionModification record shall be populated with the value of the IMSI from the target UE context.